krishnnaa10/SQL-Projects/Netflix Data Analysis/README.md

 GROUP BY 1;
 ```

-### 10.Find each year and the average numbers of content release in India on netflix.
-Return top 5 year with highest avg content release!
+### 10. Find each year and the average numbers of content release in India on netflix.
+Return top 5 year with highest avg content release.

 ```sql
 SELECT